-During 2017, the Company accrued approximately \$80,000 of expenses payable to Mikchalk Lake, LLC, an entity in which the Company's Chief Executive Officer retains an ownership interest.
+During 2018 and 2017, the Company paid approximately \$44,000 and \$80,000, respectively, of expenses payable to Mikchalk Lake, LLC, an entity in which our Chief Executive Officer retains an ownership interest.
 These expenses were for lodging and other business related services.
-These transactions were approved by the Board's independent Directors.
+These transactions were approved by the Board's independent Directors